-We must also listen more to consumers, and collaborate and co-design with our stakeholders to ensure the diversity of consumer interests are fully represented in the development of public and regulatory policy.
+We must also listen more to consumers, and collaborate and co-design with stakeholders to ensure the diversity of consumer interests are fully represented and considered.
 In the same vein, our regulatory frameworks must equally prioritise education, empowerment and accountability, alongside standards for protection, compliance and enforcement.

-We remain in unchartered territory.
-While the difficulties many consumers face are momentous, not least because of the inequalities in wealth and opportunity, there will also be new possibilities.
-Over the next three years, we will strive to improve the lives of consumers, supporting them through challenges, helping them embrace new possibilities, and working with partners to find solutions.
+The difficulties many consumers face are momentous, not least because of the inequalities in wealth and opportunity, there are also new possibilities.
+We will strive to improve the lives of consumers, supporting them through challenges, helping them embrace new possibilities, and working with partners to find solutions that deliver a shared vision for consumers.